Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 with a particular way of hand input, result output, and/or usage of the pokerCompare class as a whole.

-Current implementation will only detect valid ".txt" files that exist within the same directory as the executable.
+Also, the current implementation will only detect valid ".txt" files that exist within the same directory as the executable.
 Since file input was an add-on feature, it was designed to be basic with regards to how to handle this process.

-****Readfile.cpp and File Input Implementation Notes****

 ****Missing files****